-Where practicable, loads must not be carried or suspended over areas occupied by persons (not including performance areas).
+Where practicable, loads must not be carried or suspended over areas occupied by persons.
 Where this is not practicable the manager must establish a safe system of work, which minimises the risks to persons who may need to be below the load.